Maria Sibylla Merian: Suriname and return to Netherlands

 Merian arrived on 18 September or 19 September in Suriname, and met with the governor Paulus van der Veen.
 She worked for two years, travelling throughout the colony and sketching local animals and plants.
 She recorded local native names for the plants and described local uses.

 Unlike other Dutch naturalists, Merian was not employed by a commercial enterprise or corporation.
 The preface of her Suriname book does not acknowledge any patrons or sponsors of her trip.
 Some believe her journey may have been financed by the directors of the Dutch West India Company.
 In her subsequent publication on the expedition Merian criticised the actions of the colonial merchants, saying that "the people there have no desire to investigate anything like that; indeed they mocked me for seeking anything other than sugar in the country."
 Merian also condemned the merchants' treatment of slaves.
-An enslaved person was forced to assist Merian in her research, and the labor of this person enabled interactions she had with the Amerindian and African slaves in the colony who assisted her in researching the plants and animals of Suriname.
+An enslaved person was forced to assist Merian in her research, and the labour of this person enabled interactions she had with the Amerindian and African slaves in the colony who assisted her in researching the plants and animals of Suriname.
 Merian also took an interest in agriculture and lamented the colonial merchants' resistance to plant or export anything other than sugar.
 She later showcased the vegetables and fruits that could be found in Suriname, including the pineapple.

 In June 1701 an illness, possibly malaria, forced her to return to the Dutch Republic.
 Back in the Netherlands Merian opened a shop.
 She sold specimens she had collected and her engravings of plant and animal life in Suriname.
 In 1705, she published a book Metamorphosis Insectorum Surinamensium about the insects of Suriname.

 In 1715, Merian suffered a stroke.
 Despite being partially paralysed, she continued her work.
 She died in Amsterdam on 13 January 1717 and was buried four days later at Leidse kerkhof.
 Although she is sometimes described as dying impoverished, her funeral was a middle-class one with fourteen pall-bearers.
 Her daughter Dorothea published Erucarum Ortus Alimentum et Paradoxa Metamorphosis, a collection of her mother's work, after Merian's death.